harshitpaunikar1/sponsorsync-influencer-marketplace/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to write a README that explains the problem, solution, and how to review the project so the final result looked a bit more complete.
 Most of the heavy lifting was already done, so this part was more about making the rough edges less obvious.
 A good chunk of the day went into making the flow feel believable from a user point of view.
 - Deliverable: Ended the day with project README in hand, plus a few side notes on what still needed fixing later.
 There were still a couple of loose parts, but nothing serious enough to block the next step.
+## 2023-03-30 - Day 12: Polish wrap

+- Task summary: Used the last day on SponsorSync Influencer Marketplace to slow down and finish the loose ends.
+I mainly had to do a final pass for clarity, consistency, and first-impression quality and make sure the project told a clean story from start to finish.
+Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
+This kind of work is mostly small decisions stacked together, even if it does not look dramatic from outside.
+- Deliverable: Finished with final polish looking decent enough to call this version done, even if I could still nitpick a few things.
+It was not super polished, just stable enough that I felt okay moving forward.